Kennedy-Lugar Youth Exchange and Study (YES)

 50271507893_5f62df44f4_o.jpg

-Funded by the United States Department of State's Bureau of Educational and Cultural Affairs, this program helps students to foster lasting personal ties, engage in activities that promote mutual understanding across cultures, respect diversity, establish leadership skills, and understand civil society.
+Funded by the United States Department of State's Bureau of Educational and Cultural Affairs, this program helps students to foster lasting personal ties, engage in activities that promote mutual understanding across cultures, respect for others, establish leadership skills, and understand civil society.
 At the same time, YES students help their American classmates enhance their understanding of foreign countries and cultures.

 History